Transfer Student

 Transfer Merit Scholarship

 Campbell University offers a Scott-Ellis Transfer merit scholarship for full-time undergraduate transfer students attending main campus.
-To qualify, you must have earned an overall college GPA of at least a 2.5.
-The scholarship offer ranges between $9,000 and $21,000 per year.
-These transfer scholarships are awarded automatically upon review for acceptance.
-If awarded a merit scholarship, you will see the amount and number of semesters/years on your acceptance letter.
+To qualify, you must have completed a minimum of 12 transferrable college credits and earned an overall college GPA of at least a 2.5.
+The scholarship offer ranges between $11,000 and $24,000 per year.
+These transfer scholarships are awarded automatically upon review for acceptance to transfer students that meet all of the criteria.
+If awarded a transfer merit scholarship, you will see the amount and number of semesters/years on your scholarship letter.
 The amount and classification of the award will be based on GPA and course selection.
-Students must have completed a minimum of twelve transferable hours and at least a 2.5 GPA to be considered for one of these scholarships.
-Second Degree Seeking Students are eligible for the Transfer Merit Scholarship.

 Phi Theta Kappa Scholarship (PTK Scholarship)